Selling or giving away a cat

 • a rehoming organisation number.

-If you are only selling one cat or dog and it is already born, you may find it easier to use a microchip number.
-If you are selling more than one cat or dog, you will need to list each animal’s microchip number or you can choose to use a breeder identification number.
+If you are only selling one cat and it is already born, you may find it easier to use a microchip number.
+If you are selling more than one cat, you will need to list each animal’s microchip number or you can choose to use a breeder identification number.

 A breeder identification number will be easier to use in your advertisements when: